Improving your gun shooting accuracy is a lifelong exercise, even master marksmen can stand to improve here and there.

 The key, as with all things worth doing and learning, is practice.

-Practice breathing and shooting in this pattern, particularly when dry firing with your pistol or rifle, to get the habit down pat.
+To get the habit down pat, practice breathing and shooting in this pattern, mainly when dry firing with your pistol or rifle.

 2. Adopt a Proper Stance and Grip